About Me

 Content-Blind Fake News Detection

-Developed novel machine learning methodology for identifying fake news on Twitter.
+Developed a novel machine learning methodology for identifying fake news on Twitter.
 Using only information about the topology of the Twitter network that forms around a news article, the model uses graph kernels to predict the truthfulness, bias, and subject matter of a rumor with high accuracy.
-The model beats the performance of both standard techniques and deep neural nets, demonstrating that network shape encodes rich and unique information about the content that it surrounds.
-This is the first application of predictive analytics to the largest collection of fake news stories and associated social networks ever assembled.
-With its high accuracy, this work represents the state of the art for fake news identification in this domain.
-Research paper published at The Web Conference (WWW), where I gave an invited talk about the work.
+The model outperforms both standard techniques and deep neural networks, demonstrating that network shape encodes rich and unique information about the content it surrounds.
+This work represents the state of the art in fake news identification within this domain, as published in The Web Conference (WWW), where I gave an invited talk about the work.

 GitHub AI-Assisted Collaboration